clux/magic-forest/README.md

 Current solution is really nice to read.

+#### Elixir
+Another clean functional implementation.
+I could not get it to compile first without using their `mix` build system so had to just bench mark it under the elixir interpreter.
+This probably does not work in elixir's favour, but it still performs pretty well for it.
+I'm surprised how much I actually enjoyed this dynamic functional style.

 #### Node
 Lands bang in the middle of the two python implementations.
 Solid effort for having to implement its own duplicate element filter.